markarmanious/comp2005Proj/finalsubmission/flaskr/README.txt

-This is the COMP2005 group project submission for [INSERT GROUP INFO HERE]
+This is the COMP2005 group project submission for:
+George Neonakis 201311883
+Isaac Murisa 201534328
+Mark Armanious 201631918
+Jared Pope 200737872

 The package includes:

+Module files- files for the modules used by flask, test data bases, README, and other flask required files

+flaskr:
-templates - jinja templates folder for flask docs - an empty folder for docs tests - folder for the unit test examples.
+templates - jinja templates folder for flask docs - Documents relating to the project, includig tests - folder for the unit test examples.
         TO RUN THE TESTS: the unit tests can be run with 'python3 -m unittest', but must be run from inside the install directory, since the modules are not exported.